Are You Looking For A New York Bicycle Accident Lawyer?

 Our NYC bicycle accident lawyers recently settled a case for a woman on a bicycle who was injured after being struck by a bus in New York.
 The video was obtained from the defendant bus company during discovery.

 Bicycles are a common means of transportation, recreation and exercise throughout New York.
 Bicycles offer very little in terms of protection from the hazards confronting a bicyclist on the roadways of New York.
 This can, and often does, lead to severe and catastrophic injuries to bicyclists when an accident occurs.
-Unfortunately, a large percentage of persons injured in bicycle accidents are children.OUR TOP NYC BIKE ACCIDENT ATTORNEYS CAN HELP
+Unfortunately, a large percentage of persons injured in bicycle accidents are children.HOW CAN A LAWYER HELP IF I WAS INJURED IN A BICYCLE ACCIDENT IN NY?

 Bicyclists must observe the same rules of the road and be accorded the same rights as the operators of all other vehicles pursuant to New York State Vehicle and Traffic Law § 1231.
 However, a bicyclist is considered a pedestrian under the No-Fault Law in New York and is, thus, entitled to No-Fault coverage under most circumstances.